Visitation Policy – Beginning August 12, 2021

 Visitors may access all public areas of the hospitals, including gift shops, cafes and waiting areas.

-- All visitors will still be required to wear masks at all times
+– Masks are still required at all times

-- Temp check stations will remain for voluntary temperature checks
+– Temp stations remain for voluntary temperature checks

 COVID-19 is a contagious disease, and there is risk of exposure in any public space.
 Seniors and those with underlying medical conditions are at greater risk, as are those who are unvaccinated.
 Methodist Hospitals strongly encourages all its guests to get vaccinated at one of our convenient vaccine clinics.